santiago-pelaez/crimson-hackathon/docs/README.md

 # Aegis Lock
 **A Full-Stack Approach to a Penetration Test**

-Aegis Lock is a physical security feature to deter attackers, distinguish them from authorized users, and physically approve authorized users, should it be escalted to that level.
+Aegis Lock is a physical security feature to deter attackers, distinguish them from authorized users, and physically approve authorized users, should it be escalated to that level.
 It's a twist on a physical passkey entirely programmed into a deadlock that can’t be bypassed remotely.

 This repository contains a full-stack web application built for penetration testing exercises and to demonstrate a working simulated full-stack website.
 It includes both frontend and backend components running in **Docker containers**.
 The goal is to simulate brute force cyber threats and use an LLM to recognize "automation" or unusual login attempts such as VPN detection and IP geolocation.